Mommy's Little Girl

 Casey Anthony, Caylee's mother, who was indicted for first-degree murder in the death, faced a capital murder charge in her trial.
 On the eve of jury selection, author Fanning appeared as a commentator on TruTV's "InSession."
 After the jury acquitted Anthony, Fanning told My San Antonio that she was "stunned" by the "not guilty" verdict.

 Reviews

 The Orlando Sentinel, in its 2009 book review, wrote that Fanning "tirelessly recounts the young woman's lying ways, theorizes how Anthony might have disposed of her daughter and concludes that Anthony is 'an individual whose self-absorption and insensitivity to others is a destructive force.'"

 The producers of CBS's 48 Hours wrote in their review, "This timely account weaves together the details surrounding this highly publicized case.
-And WKMG-Channel 6 in Orlando gave it a thumbs up, saying the book "condenses those thousands and thousands of court documents into an easy-to-read story."
+Additionally, WKMG in Orlando gave it a thumbs-up, saying the book "condenses those thousands and thousands of court documents into an easy-to-read story."